 Injuries to the spine (affecting bones) and spinal cord are diagnosed by imaging tests.

-Computed tomography (CT): Whether or not x-rays are done, CT is done after a spinal injury.
-CT is the most accurate test for injuries of the spine and can show most injuries of the spinal cord.
+Computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT): Whether or not x-rays are done, CT is done after a spinal injury.
+CT is the most accurate test for injuries of the spine and can show most bony injuries.

 People who may have a spinal cord injury should not be moved except by emergency personnel.
-The first goals are to make sure people can breathe and to prevent further damage.
+The initial goals are to make sure people can breathe and to prevent further damage.
 Thus, emergency personnel take great care to keep the neck immobile when moving a person with a possible spinal cord injury.
 Usually, the person is strapped to a firm board and carefully padded to prevent movement.
 A rigid collar may be used to keep the neck from moving.
 When the spine is severely damaged, the vertebrae may no longer be held in place or may be broken, making the spine unstable.
 Thus, even slight movement of the injured person can cause the spine to shift, putting pressure on the spinal cord.
 Pressure on the cord increases the risk of permanent paralysis.

-Drugs may be useful.
+Medications may be useful.